-14.7 Sick Leave Separation Cash Out
+14.7 Sick Leave Cash Out for Retirement or Death

 At the time of retirement from state service or at death, an eligible employee or the employee's estate will receive cash for their compensable sick leave balance on a one (1) hour for four (4) hours basis.
 For the purposes of this Section, retirement will not include "vested out of service" employees who leave funds on deposit with the retirement system.
 At the time of retirement, the provisions of this section are subject to Article 34, Voluntary Employees' Beneficiary Associations (VEBAs).